What Shakespeare Wrote

 This online presentation is in a new format we call BrightbookTM.
 The text is not cluttered with source citations, footnotes or endnotes, so reading flows freely.
 Every source is instantly available with a single click on the accompanying asterisk (*).
 Every term is searchable, providing a full, error-free index.
 After any search or reference check, a click or two on the Back button will bring you back to where you left off reading.
 Searching on a carat (^) takes you from one chapter or section to the next.

 The publisher has no illusions that this specialized subject will generate meaningful income, but it hopes to cover some costs of maintaining the website.
 The text of this bookset would fill twenty books.
-Rather than charging a compatible amount, we are making its entirety available for $99.
+Rather than charging a compatible amount, we are making its entirety available for $97, which is only $4 a volume.

 Payment is collected by Elliott Wave International, and the book is accessed via the MyEWI online portal.